PrairieBaby Canada

 With all the information available nowadays, no breeder can -with a good conscience - avoid outcrossing, testing for genetic diseases and appropriate selection.
 Not only do we take the health of the Maine Coon breed very serious, we also also take pride in the well being of our own cats.

 Everybody in our breeding program has either already been tested for HCM, HD and PKD or has a very well tested anchestry and will be tested at older age.
 We try to do the Ultrasound for HCM about every 2 years.
-Copies of our test results can be provided upon request.

 Only cats with flawless temperament, the ability to fight disease and no visible genetic defects are kept for reproduction.